How much protein do I need?

 We know that protein is an essential nutrient for health, but how much protein should we eat each day?

 Proteins are made up of organic compounds called amino acids.
-Your body needs around 20 amino acids to do all of its protein business, and can make some of these itself; however, there are nine essential amino acids which must be obtained from your diet each day.
+Your body needs around 20 amino acids to do all of its daily protein business, and it can make some of these itself.
+However, there are nine essential amino acids which the body cannot make, so they must be obtained from your diet each day.
 These are:

 • Histidine